 Prior security standards from NIST were self-attested, meaning you could simply say you were compliant and be compliant.
 With CMMC 2.0, each level’s requirements are now compliant with NIST and other cybersecurity standards used in the industry.

-CMMC shifts the burden of proving cybersecurity compliance from self-assessment to external assessments conducted by Third Party Assessment Organizations (C3PAOs).
+CMMC shifts the burden of proving cybersecurity compliance from self-assessment to external assessments conducted by Certified Third-Party Assessment Organizations (C3PAOs).

 Self-assessments should be conducted prior to working with C3PAOs, as these evaluations could yield findings that require you to develop a POAM, or Plan of Action and Milestones.
 This document details the specific measures your company will take to correct deficiencies found during a security control assessment, including tasks and the resources required to make the plan work.